rackerlabs/docs-rackspace-federation/doc/config-3p-saml/config-okta/okta-attribmapping.rst

                  - "{Ats(groups)}"
            user:
              domain: "your_domain_id_goes_here"
-              # Update to your Identity Domainfrom the Identity Provider detailspage
+              # Update to your Identity Domain from the Identity Provider details page
              email: "{Pt(/saml2p:Response/saml2:Asertion/saml2:Subject/saml2:NameID)}"
              expire: PT4H
-             # this would configure a maximumsession duration of 4 hours, you maywish to update the expire value to aSAML provided value
+             # This would configure a maximum session duration of 4 hours, you may wish to update the expire value to a SAML provided value
              name: "{D}"
              # This value will match to the SAMLattribute "name" by default.
              roles: